Eartha Kitt: 2000s

-In 2000, Eartha Kitt won an Annie Award for her starring voice role as "Yzma" in the Disney feature film The Emperor's New Groove, later reprising the role in 2005 in Disney's Kronk's New Groove.
+In 2000, Kitt won an Annie Award for her starring voice role as Yzma in the Disney feature film The Emperor's New Groove, later reprising the role in 2005 in Disney's Kronk's New Groove.
 Kitt returned once again to the silver screen in 2003 with the charming role of Madame Zeroni in the film Holes based on the book by the same name, by author Louis Sachar.
 In August 2007, Kitt was the spokesperson for MAC Cosmetics' Smoke Signals collection.
 She re-recorded "Smoke Gets in Your Eyes" for the occasion, was showcased on the MAC website, and the song was played at all MAC locations carrying the collection for the month.
-She also appeared in the 2007 independent film And Then Came Love opposite Vanessa Williams.
+Kitt also appeared in the 2007 independent film And Then Came Love opposite Vanessa Williams.
 In her later years, Kitt made annual appearances in the New York Manhattan cabaret scene at venues such as the Ballroom and the Café Carlyle.
 As noted, Kitt did voice work for the animated projects The Emperor's New Groove and its spinoffs, as well as for My Life as a Teenage Robot.
 In April 2008, just months before her death, Kitt appeared at the Cheltenham Jazz Festival; the performance was recorded.
-She was also a guest star in "Once Upon a Time in Springfield" of The Simpsons, where she was depicted as one of Krusty's past marriages.
+Kitt voiced herself in The Simpsons episode "Once Upon a Time in Springfield", where she is depicted as a former lover of Krusty the Clown.

 Personal life

-After romances with producer Arthur Loew Jr., cosmetics magnate Charles Revson and banking heir John Barry Ryan III, she married John William McDonald, an associate of a real estate investment company, on June 9, 1960.
-They had one child, a daughter named Kitt McDonald, born on November 26, 1961 and baptized Catholic at Blessed Sacrament Catholic Church.
-Kitt and McDonald separated on July 1, 1963 and divorced on March 26, 1964.
+Kitt married John William McDonald, an associate of a real estate investment company, on June 9, 1960.
+Their daughter, Kitt McDonald, was born on November 26, 1961, and was baptized Catholic at Blessed Sacrament Catholic Church.
+Eartha Kitt and McDonald separated on July 1, 1963, and divorced on March 26, 1964.

-A longtime Connecticut resident, Eartha Kitt lived in a converted barn on a sprawling farm in the Merryall section of New Milford for many years and was active in local charities and causes throughout Litchfield County.
+A longtime Connecticut resident, Kitt lived in a converted barn on a sprawling farm in the Merryall section of New Milford for many years and was active in local charities and causes throughout Litchfield County.
 She later moved to Pound Ridge, New York, but returned in 2002 to the southern Fairfield County, Connecticut town of Weston, in order to be near her daughter Kitt and family.
 Her daughter, Kitt, married Charles Lawrence Shapiro in 1987.